Sharmila Tagore: Further success and sporadic work (1980–2010)

 In the 1980s, Tagore appeared in Kalankini Kankabati (1981), Namkeen (1982), New Delhi Times (1986) and Swati (1986).
 She reunited with Dharmendra in the film Sunny (1984), which also featured Dharmendra's son Sunny Deol in the lead role.
 Her performance in the film earned her a nomination for the Filmfare Award for Best Supporting Actress.

 Tagore starred in the Bengali action film Protidan (1983) opposite Naseeruddin Shah, and Mira Nair's interracial romantic drama Mississippi Masala (1991).
 She also appeared in supporting roles in Ghar Bazar (1998) and Mann (1999).
 She also appeared in two television shows, Katha Sagar (1986) for DD National and Zindagi (1999) for Star Plus.

 Tagore was cast in her son Saif Ali Khan in his debut film Aashik Awara (1993) and the action drama Eklavya: The Royal Guard (2007).
 She appeared in supporting roles in the musical romantic drama Dhadkan (2000) and Abar Aranye (2003), the latter of which earned her the National Film Award for Best Supporting Actress.
 She also received critical acclaim for her performance in Shubho Mahurat (2003).

-Tagore appeared in family dramaVirruddh...
+Tagore appeared in family drama Virruddh...
 Family Comes First (2005) alongside Bachchan, earning her sixth nomination for the Filmfare Award for Best Actress.